Yukawa Potential, Panharmonic Measure and Brownian Motion

 The claim follows from this. \end{proof}

 \begin{rem} The Radon--Nikodym derivative, or the `killing constant', $\psi_n(\mu)$ is rather complicated.
 However, some of its properties are easy to see: \begin{enumerate} \item $\psi_n(\mu)$ is continuous in $\mu$, \item $\psi_n(\mu)$ is strictly decreasing in $\mu$, \item $\psi_n(\mu) \to 0$ as $\mu\to\infty$, \item $\psi_n(\mu) \to 1$ as $\mu\to 0$, \item $\psi_n(\mu)$ is increasing in $n$. \end{enumerate} The items (i)--(iv) are clear since $\psi_n(\mu)$ is the probability that an exponentially killed Brownian motion started from the origin with killing intensity $\mu^2/2$ is not killed before it hits the boundary of the unit ball.
+A non-probabilistic argument for (i)--(iv) is to note that

+and use the monotone convergence.
 The item (v) is somewhat surprising: the higher the dimension $n$, the more likely it is for the killed Brownian motion to survive to the boundary of the unit ball.
 A possible intuitive explanation is that the higher the dimension the more transitive the unit ball is combined with the remarkable result by Ciesielski and Taylor \cite{ciesielski-taylor} that probability distribution for the total time spent in a ball by $(n+2)$-dimensional Brownian motion is the same as the probability distribution of the hitting time of $n$-dimensional Brownian motion on the boundary of the ball. \end{rem}

 \begin{cor} Let $u$ be panharmonic on the entire space $\R^n$.
 If $u$ is bounded, then $u$ is constant. \end{cor}

 \begin{proof} By Theorem \ref{thm:panharmonic_average}